briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [microcode]: https://wiki.archlinux.org/title/Microcode

 ### Reboot

 Congrats!
-You should now have a functioning Arch Linux system (in theory).
+In theory, you should now have a functioning Arch Linux system.
 At this point, you should exit the chroot.
 Feel free to try `umount -R /mnt` to see if there is still some process busy reading/writing to something (use `fuser` to figure out who).
-Finally, you need to reboot the machine to see if your new OS boots up.
+Finally, you should reboot the machine to see if your new OS boots up (don't forget to remove the installation image).

-If things didn't go so well, you should try to investigate what the problem is.
+If things didn't go so well, you'll need to investigate what happened and try to fix it.
 Double check this guide and the [installation guide] to make sure you followed all the steps.
+I also recommend reading through the ArchWiki on topics related to the problem.

 ## Post-installation